“Falling Asleep on a Stranger”

 Rory drifted in and out of sleep all afternoon, jerking awake several times from vivid nightmares.
 An especially memorable one was of looking down to find a filth-covered Juliana Nimri in his arms, bound and begging for mercy, while he gripped the handle of the athame lodged in her chest.

 He was lying awake on his bedroll, afraid to let himself drift off again, when he finally heard the stamping of Ordinator boots, a jingling of keys, and the thudding of Jules’s cane approaching in the hall.
-He pushed himself to his feet and shuffled readily to the front of his cell.
+He pushed himself to his feet, shuffled readily to the front of his cell.